Defense for Violating Restraining Orders

 If a judge issues a protective order or a restraining order, you have a legal obligation to obey all the terms and conditions that are specified in that order.
 If you fail to do so, you could be arrested and charged with violating your protective order.
 California law does not take violations lightly and if you are convicted, you can face serious consequences and penalties.
-An experienced criminal defense lawyer at Ahmed & Sukaram can help defend you against these serious charges.
+An experienced criminal defense lawyer at Ahmed & Sukaram, Attorneys at Law can help defend you against these serious charges.

 What Is a Protective Order?